Menu Close

 Research Assistant—Data Core

 Wen Da (Vincent) Zhan joined BIOS CTCC in March 2022 as a research assistant—data core, after graduating from the University of Maryland, College Park, studying psychology and neuroscience.
-Vincent’s research responsibilities include working with a wide variety of administrative, regulatory, and analytical data tasks (BEACH, RAFT, MAP, REASSESS), in addition to supporting active clinical trials in non-data roles (Kids MoD PAH, BEACH).
+Vincent’s research responsibilities include working with a wide variety of administrative, regulatory, and analytical data tasks (BEACH, RAFT, MAP, REASSESS ICH), in addition to supporting active clinical trials in non-data roles (Kids MoD PAH, BEACH).
 He has prior research interests in neuroscience, neuro-electrography, and clinical trial research design, and is looking to pursue a Master of Public Health at Hopkins.